Nebraska Car Donation Information

 You can donate all over the Cornhusker State including Omaha, Lincoln, Bellevue, Grand Island, Kearney, Fremont, Hastings, North Platte, Norfolk and surrounding communities.
 Your donation makes a real difference for someone in your community plus you get free pick-up of your donated vehicle, no paperwork to deal with, and a tax deduction for the value of your vehicle.

-- Receive a possible tax deduction
+- Receive a receipt in the mail for tax deduction purposes.

 The National Kidney Foundation, a major voluntary nonprofit health organization, is dedicated to preventing kidney and urinary tract diseases, improving the health and well-being of individuals and families affected by kidney disease and increasing the availability of all organs for transplantation.